Serbian Progressive Party: Formation

-2008–2011
+2008–2011: Opposition

 In November 2008, SNS called for snap parliamentary elections to be held by October 2009; this proposal was also later supported by Čedomir Jovanović, leader of the Liberal Democratic Party (LDP).
 Later that month, Vučić stated that SNS would act in opposition to the Democratic Party (DS).
-SNS opposed the initiative regarding constitutional changes in May 2009, which it described as "frivolous".
+SNS opposed the DS initiative regarding constitutional changes in May 2009, which it described as "frivolous".
 A month later, SNS took part in local elections in Zemun, a Belgrade municipality known for being the stronghold of SRS; SNS won 34% of the popular vote, while SRS only won 10%.
 By July 2009, SNS established itself as the strongest opposition party in Serbia.
-It took part in local elections in Voždovac and Kostolac in December 2009; in Voždovac, it won 37% of the popular vote and 26 seats in the Local Assembly, while in Kostolac it won 12% of the popular vote.
+SNS took part in local elections in Voždovac and Kostolac in December 2009; in Voždovac, it won 37% of the popular vote and 26 seats in the Local Assembly, while in Kostolac it won 12% of the popular vote.
 Following the elections, SNS formed a local government with the Democratic Party of Serbia (DSS) and New Serbia (NS) in Voždovac.
 CeSID, a non-governmental and electoral monitoring organisation, argued that the reason behind their electoral success was due to their anti-corruption promises.